emberjs/rfcs/text/0000-explode.md

 The point of this file is purely to suppress the build errors you would otherwise receive.

-Each override is scoped to exactly the package *and* version constraint that you're using.
+Each override is scoped to exactly the package *and* version that you're using.
 If you change the version of the addon that you're using, the override will no longer apply.
 This is deliberate -- there's no way to safely know what overrides to apply to a new version of the addon.

+The `ember-addon-dependency-overrides` module in the above example can be a community-curated configuration that tracks which popular addons really require which Ember features.
+This is intended to allow early adopters to help each other without a lot of duplicate work and without requiring every addon to rapidly track all the unstable `@ember/core` releases.

+After `@ember/core` and family have been stabilized, the expectation is that most addons will begin publishing their own dependency information and the need for overrides should taper off.

 ## Package Dependency Example Scenario